Negative-prompt Inversion: Fast Image Inversion for Editing with Text-guided Diffusion Models: Experiments

 \subsection{Number of sampling steps}

-As the proposed method allows fast reconstruction/editing, one may be able to use a larger number of sampling steps to further improve quality, at the expense of reduced speed.
-To investigate the relationship between the number of sampling steps and reconstruction quality, we measured the PSNR and LPIPS using four different sampling steps: 20, 50, 100, and 200.
+As the proposed method allows ultrafast reconstruction/editing, one may be able to use a larger number of sampling steps to further improve reconstruction quality, at the expense of reduced speed.
+To investigate the relationship between the number of sampling steps and reconstruction quality, we measured the PSNR and LPIPS using five different sampling steps: 20, 50, 100, 200, and 500.

 Figure~\ref{fig:step-vs-score} shows PSNR, LPIPS, and speed versus the number of sampling steps by the three methods.
-Although results with high enough quality were obtained with 50 sampling steps, increasing the number of sampling steps further improved the reconstruction quality of the proposed method, approaching that by null-text inversion.
-It should be noted that the total execution time is roughly given by the product of the execution time per sampling step and the number of sampling steps so that even if the proposed inversion method is performed with 200 sampling steps, it would still take less time than executing null-text inversion with 50 sampling steps thanks to the $30\times$ speedup.
-In fact, Figure~\ref{fig:step-vs-score} right shows the time taken for inversion; with 200 sampling steps, it took 18.1 seconds, which is approximately seven times faster than the null-text inversion at 50 sampling steps, which took 130 seconds.
+Although results with high enough quality were obtained with 50 sampling steps, increasing the number of sampling steps further improved the reconstruction quality of the proposed method, approaching that of null-text inversion.
+It should be noted that the total execution time is roughly given by the product of the execution time per sampling step and the number of sampling steps, so that even if the proposed inversion method is performed with 500 sampling steps, it would still take less time than executing null-text inversion with 50 sampling steps thanks to the $30\times$ speedup.
+In fact, Fig.~\ref{fig:step-vs-score} right shows the time taken for inversion; with 500 sampling steps, it took 46 seconds, which is still approximately three times faster than the null-text inversion with 50 sampling steps, which took 130 seconds.
 We would like to note that in Fig.~\ref{fig:step-vs-score} right the execution time of null-text inversion was not proportional to the number of sampling steps, since in our experimental setting the early stopping employed in the null-text optimization was more effective as the number of sampling steps became larger.